Frequently Asked Questions

 As a newcomer to Hip2Save, where do I start?

 Read the homepage frequently – new deals are posted throughout the day.
-Try out deals that are of interest to you – from freebies to extreme discounts to paid surveys.
-Also, be sure to sign up for the new FREE Hip2Save iTunes app! :D And make sure to enter your email address in the box below to sign up for Hip2Save’s Daily Email Newsletter (also known as The Daily Dose) to keep up with all the latest deals and to automatically be entered to win the weekly drawing for a $50 Amazon Gift Card.
+Try out deals that are of interest to you – from freebies to in-store deals to online bargains to printable coupons and more!
+Also, be sure to sign up for the FREE Hip2Save app for IOS, Android and Kindle!
+Enter your email address in the box below to sign up for Hip2Save’s Daily Email Newsletter (also known as The Daily Dose) to keep up with all the latest deals and to automatically be entered to win the weekly drawing for a $50 Amazon Gift Card or other prizes.

 If you are interested in receiving text alert whenever a *HOT* offer arises, be sure to sign up for the FREE Text Message Alerts.
 Also, be sure to check out the Hip2Save Coupon Database to easily find coupons for your favorite products!